p0n1/epub_to_audiobook/README.md

 The `-v ./:/app` option mounts the current directory (`.`) to the `/app` directory in the Docker container.
 This allows the tool to read the input file and write the output files to your local file system.

+## User-Friendly Guide for Windows Users

+For Windows users, especially if you're not very familiar with command-line tools, we've got you covered.
+We understand the challenges and have created a guide specifically tailored for you.

+Check this [step by step guide](https://gist.github.com/p0n1/cba98859cdb6331cc1aab835d62e4fba) and leave a message if you encounter issues.

 ## How to Get Your Azure Cognitive Service Key?

 - Azure subscription - [Create one for free](https://azure.microsoft.com/free/cognitive-services)